endodoug/endodoug.github.io/_posts/2016-02-29-journal-notes.md

 }`

 March 9, 2016 - Watched Swift2 Essentials on Lynda.com.
 Added Alexandria to Awesome-Swift.
 Continued learning about Enums, Structs, Classes
+Swift Std Library Team suggests you create a new model by designing the interface using a protocol first.